yotambarzilay/loadable-poc/README.md

 ### Dev-time

 Component entries expose a `@loadable` component instead of a function that dynamically imports the chunk.
-This will allow "public components" (e.g. components whose componentType is saved in the page json in the editor).
+This will allow "public components" (e.g. components whose componentType is saved in the page json in the editor) to be preloaded both before hydration, but also before client-side "second" navigation.
 > See [packages/host/src/components/loader.js](packages/host/src/components/loader.js)

 Components that wish to split their logic into dynamically-loaded components can create additional `@loadable` components